garciaalvaro/image-color-palette/README.txt

 * Desaturated
 * Saturated

-The colors can be copied to the clipboard to be pasted in a color picker.
+The colors can be copied to the clipboard and pasted in a color picker.
 When a registered block is selected the plugin permits applying the color to certain block attributes like text or background color.

 == Screenshots ==